Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 1. The sub is the user identifier or "subject". it is always returned when used openidconnect.
 2. Iss means the issuer of the idenity token: URI of the identity provider.
 3. aud stands for audience, the audience for this token.
 In our case the client application.
-4. The nexrt four items represnet the seconds passed since January first 1970.
+4. The next four items represent the seconds passed since January first 1970.
 Iat issued at. exp: expiration of the token.
 5. amr: authentication methods used.
    ![](doc/identityTokendecripted2.png)
    This can have other values like a one time password or a multi-factor authentication.
 6. nonce: number only used once.
 Generated at client level and it is sent back ffrom the IDP.
 It can be checked during token validation and helps prevent cross-site request forgery attacks.
 7. at_hash is a number used to link an access token to this specific identity token

-Depending on the idp used, extra claims can come with the identity token
+Depending on the idp used, extra claims can come with the identity token.

 ## Working with claims